ygame11092017/ykit-wiki/ios/README.md

 ### 1. Setup YKit SDK
 #### 1.1.
 Import YKit and Facebook frameworks into project

-   - Drag and drop YKit.framework into your project
+   - Drag and drop YKit.framework and framewords of Facebook into your project
    - Tick on checkbox: “Copy items into destination group's folder (if needed)”.
    - Add YKit.framework, FBSDKCoreKit.framework, FBSDKLoginKit.framework, FBSDKShareKit.framework to Frameworks, Libraries, and Embedded Content
 ![](Images/ykit_ios_05.png)